 Mistake 5: Poor Location Placement

-The Problem: Refrigerators near heat sources (ovens, dishwashers, sunny windows) work dramatically harder and fail sooner.
+The Problem: Refrigerators near heat sources (ovens, dishwashers, sunny windows) work dramatically harder and may fail sooner.

 The Solution: